 Six years after Disney purchased Lucasfilm, fans are beginning to worry that Star Wars fatigue will soon set in.
 After all, before 2015, only six Star Wars movies existed.
-But since then, we’ve already gotten three new ones, and many more are now in development.
+But since then, we’ve already gotten four new ones, and many more are now in development.
 That’s just the movies, too; there are a bunch of Star Wars shows in the works as well.

 Star Wars: Episode IX

 After Solo: A Star Wars Story, the next film we’ll see in the series will be Star Wars: Episode IX.
 J.J.
 Abrams is returning to direct the end of the sequel trilogy.
 Originally, Colin Trevorrow was going to helm the film, but Disney fired him from the project.

 Episode IX was also originally going to come out in May 2019.
 But Lucasfilm delayed it until December 2019, both due to the director changeover and the fact that the script needs significant rewrites in light of Carrie Fisher’s death.

 We don’t know a lot about this movie, but Abrams did tell Rolling Stone back in November that it will likely be the end of the Skywalker saga.